 Why is this important?

 The usual frequency for adjustments and aligner changes for all braces is around two weeks.
-Since with Candid, you are checking in every seven to ten days, if your orthodontist decides that at the seven-day mark you are ready for your next set of aligners, you can be onto your next trays a whole week before you would if you had to wait the traditional two weeks.
-Typically this reduces treatment time between 20 to 30%, but you can see how it has the potential to reduce treatment time up to 50%.
+Since with Candid, you are checking in every ten days, if your orthodontist decides that at the 10-day mark you are ready for your next set of aligners, you can be onto your next trays over half a week before you would if you had to wait the traditional two weeks.
+Typically this reduces treatment time between 20 to 30%, but in some cases your orthodontist may move you to the next aligner after seven days, and so you can see how it has the potential to reduce treatment time up to 50%.

 Who can have them